James C. Healey

-James Christopher Healey (December 24, 1909 – December 16, 1981) was a lawyer and Democratic Party political figure in New York.
-He was most notable for his nine years as a Congressman from a district based in the Bronx during the mid-20th century.
+James Christopher Healey (December 24, 1909 – December 16, 1981) was an American lawyer and politician who was a Democratic U.S. Representative from New York from 1956 to 1965.

 Early life

 He was born in the Bronx.
 He graduated from the University of Pennsylvania in 1933 and St. John's University School of Law in 1936.
 Healey attended the University of Pennsylvania on a track and field scholarship, and was a member of relay teams that set records for the one-mile run.
 For several years, he was active as an official for the Amateur Athletic Union.

 He was an attorney for the New York State Labor Relations Board from 1938 to 1940.
 He was an assistant United States attorney for the Southern District of New York from 1940 until 1943.

 Military service

 Healey joined the United States Navy for World War II; he served from 1943 to 1946, including assignment to Europe, and attained the rank of lieutenant.